 Middle School Math Games and Activities for Grades 6-8

 Check out these six middle school math games and activities below to teach sixth, seventh, and eighth graders about topics ranging from two-step inequalities to estimated square roots.
-Each of these printable PDF activities, which originated from HMH's GO Math! program, are available for teachers to download.
+Each of these printable PDF activities, which originated from HMH's Into Math and GO Math! programs, are available for teachers to download.

 Activity #1: Magnitude Madness